 Intune can wipe app data in three different ways: full device wipe, selective wipe for MDM, and MAM selective wipe.
-For more information about remote wipe for MDM, see Remove devices by using factory reset or remove company data.
-For more information about selective wipe using MAM, see Remove company data and How to wipe only corporate data from apps.
+For more information about remote wipe for MDM, see Remove devices by using wipe or retire.
+For more information about selective wipe using MAM, see the Retire action and How to wipe only corporate data from apps.

 What is selective wipe for MDM?

-See Remove devices - Remove company data to read about removing company data.
+See Remove devices - retire to read about removing company data.